What Percentage of Homebuyers Pay Cash? It Depends on the Market

 A house flipper or home-buying company may also offer cash for your house if you live in a city where a large percentage of houses are affordable compared to the rest of the country and need renovations.
 Cleveland, Ohio, is a perfect example.

-Investors are attracted to these types of cities that afford them the opportunity to buy for 50% to 70% of market value.
-They then flip the house for a profit after they complete renovations, or sometimes keep it and rent it out.
+Investors are attracted to these types of cities because they can buy properties for 50% to 70% of market value.
+They then flip the house for a profit or sometimes keep it and rent it out.

-The changing market has affected flippers, however, and as of the first quarter of 2024, flipping transactions accounted for just 8.7% of all home sales, according to real estate data firm ATTOM.
+The changing market has affected flippers though.
+As of the second quarter of 2024, flipping transactions accounted for just 7.5% of all home sales.

 Buy-and-hold investors

-These types of investors buy, renovate, and keep the properties for a longer time period than house flippers.
-They look for houses in neighborhoods that will provide long-term cash flow in the form of rental income for many years post-renovation.
+These types of investors buy, renovate, and keep the properties for a longer period than house flippers.
+They look for houses in neighborhoods that will provide long-term cash flow in the form of rental income for many years after renovation.

 iBuyers

-IBuyers have only been in existence since the mid-2010s, but they are essentially high-tech home buying businesses that provide near-instant cash offers on homes while providing a mostly online home-selling experience.
-They typically prefer to buy newer properties that are less likely to need major repairs and aren’t too expensive.
+iBuyers have only been in existence since the mid-2010s, but they are essentially high-tech home-buying businesses that provide near-instant cash offers on homes while providing a mostly online home-selling experience.
+They typically prefer newer properties that are less likely to need major repairs and aren’t too expensive.

 How to get a cash offer for your home